-The British Glass Foundation arose out of proposals by Dudley MBC in 2009 to close Broadfield House Glass Museum, home to the internationally renowned Stourbridge glass collection, and became a key partner alongside Dudley Council and Complex Development Projects Limited in creating a new purpose built facility, with bigger and more flexible exhibition space, on the site of the former Stuart & Sons Glassworks in the heart of the Glass Quarter.
+The British Glass Foundation, launched in November 2010, arose out of proposals by Dudley MBC in 2009 to close Broadfield House Glass Museum, home to the internationally renowned Stourbridge glass collection, and became a key partner alongside Dudley Council and Complex Development Projects Limited in creating a new purpose built facility, with bigger and more flexible exhibition space, on the site of the former Stuart & Sons Glassworks in the heart of the Glass Quarter which is due to be formally opened next year.
 Although remaining true to its founding principles it continues to evolve and looking at new and exciting ways to promote the glass collections at White House Cone to inspire and engage the wider public and to nurture glass artists of the future.